-The Message: Focus on two or three strong selling points and additional information about your products and services.
+The message: Focus on two or three strong selling points and additional information about your products and services.
 You want to tell the customer about the type of activity or enterprise you offer, additional goods and services, directions to your location and costs of the activities.
 Try to be original in your marketing.
 Keep your message simple.
-You can refer people to a website or invite them to write or call for a brochure with more details.
+You can refer people to a website or invite them to email or call for more details.
 Make certain the goods and services advertised represent what you can deliver.

-The Medium: Marketing includes a wide range of activities, from public relations and advertising, to promotions and trade shows.
-Advertising is the most expensive approach.
-Carefully consider all forms of media and focus on those that fit your budget and reach your target audience.
-They may include billboards/road signs, brochures, co-operative ads, newsletters, magazines, newspaper, radio, website, television, trade journals, visitors bureau or word-of-mouth referrals.
+The medium: Marketing includes a wide range of activities, from public relations and advertising, to promotions and trade shows.
+Paid advertising is the most expensive approach.
+Carefully consider all forms of media and focus on those that fit your budget, brand and reach your target audience.
+They may include billboards/road signs, brochures, co-operative ads, newsletters, magazines, newspapers, radio, website, television, trade journals, visitor's bureau, social media or word-of-mouth referrals.

-The Target Audience: Which market segment(s) you wish to target will determine the type of advertising and the best media placement (type of radio or magazine that targets that market segment).
+The target audience: Which market segment(s) you wish to target will determine the type of advertising and the best media placement (medium that capture the attention of your target market segment).

 How much you decide to spend on marketing will largely depend on the size and type of your operation, the medium you select and the number of times you repeat any advertisements.
 New operations typically spend 10%-25% of total operational costs on specific marketing efforts.
 Take the opportunity to question and survey customers about how they found out about your operation.
+Collecting this type of information enables you to measure success and fine-tune your advertising approach moving forward.
 With time and an established reputation, costs for marketing are usually reduced to below 5% of gross income from an agri-tourism enterprise.

 The Importance of Relationship Marketing